Daycare children more likely to become overweight

 But he says parents should be vigilant about their children's diet and exercise as there is a strong link between childhood obesity and weight problems in later life.

-Next story in National: HNZ says Maori always first in line for seasonal work
+Next story in New Zealand: HNZ says Maori always first in line for seasonal work

 Copyright © 2012, Radio New Zealand